bbc/res/README.md

     suite:     'MySuite'
     run_name:  'RunName' or run_id:    '1234'

+Note: Above parameters can also be set through environment as TESTRAIL_#{PARAMETER} instead of config file.

 ### Testmine

 The Testmine reporter is very similar to the TestRail reporter, but doesn't